 Engines, drive & performance

-With 390bhp from its combined petrol engine and electric motor, the XC90 Recharge is the fastest car in the range.
-It can reach 62mph from a standstill in 5.8 seconds and goes on to a top speed of 143mph.
+With 448bhp from its combined petrol engine and electric motor, the XC90 Recharge is the fastest car in the range.
+It can reach 62mph from a standstill in 5.4 seconds, while its top speed is electronically limited to 112mph.
 There’s lots of power low down the rev range and overtaking performance is impressive.
 It’s a second faster to 62mph than the eco-minded Mercedes GLE 350 de, but has a focus on comfort so it’s not the best SUV for twisty roads.
 It’s a long way off offering the sporty appeal of the BMW X5 xDrive45e, too.
 The Volvo is best at relaxed, stable, high-speed cruising; it’s a big, heavy car that becomes unsettled if you’re too aggressive in the corners.